nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 If your changes to the data file makes its format invalid, HeliBook will discard all data and start with an empty data file at the next run.
 </div>

+### Exporting and importing your data

+1. Install HeliBook on your new device and run it once, exit the program before proceeding.
+2. Locate the `data` folder on your old device which can be found in the same directory as your JAR file.
+3. Copy the `data` folder from your old device to the new device to the same directory as where you installed the JAR file.
+4. Replace the files on your new device when prompted.
+5. Congratulations!
+You have successfully exported and imported your data to a new device.

 ### Archiving data files `[coming in v2.0]`

 _Details coming soon ..._